platformsh/platformsh-docs/src/golive/cdn.md

 - [CloudFlare](https://www.cloudflare.com/ips/)
 - [Fastly](https://docs.fastly.com/en/guides/accessing-fastlys-ip-ranges)

-For CloudFlare, using the HTTP access control is the recommended way of securing your origin.
+*For CloudFlare, using the HTTP access control described above is the recommended way of securing your origin.*

 ### 2 Client authenticated TLS
 If your CDN offers this option, an alternative way of securing the connection is [client authenticated TLS](/configuration/routes/https.html#client-authenticated-tls).